gameserverapp/Platform/Documentation/docs/getting_started/other/setup_ftp_server.md

 ![Setup FTP 5](/img/getting_started/rconconnect/getting_started/setup_ftp_5.jpeg)

 ### Enter a password

-This password is used to manage your FTP server.
-Pick a strong password and write it down somewhere.
+Set a strong password when prompted.
+This password will be used to manage the FTP server.
+Make sure to write it down or store it securely.

 ![Setup FTP 6](/img/getting_started/rconconnect/getting_started/setup_ftp_6.jpeg)